Polyline Generative Navigable Space Segmentation for Autonomous Visual Navigation: Methodology

-The proposed PSV-Nets consist of two networks, as shown in Fig.~\ref{fig:system}.
-Net-I aims to learn a pixel-wise categorical distribution that describes the spatial layout of navigable space, whereas Net-II is designed to outline the shape of the pixel-wise prediction in Net-I using a set of vertices.
+The proposed PSV-Net consists of two sub-nets, as shown in Fig.~\ref{fig:nets}.
+Our intuition for this two-net architecture is based on a coarse-to-fine process, where Net-I learns a rough pixel-wise pseudo label of navigable space by taking advantage of generative modeling, while Net-II generates a refined version of the prediction from Net-I using a set of vertices.

-\subsubsection{Net-I}
+\subsection{Net-I}

-The goal of Net-I is to learn a pseudo label from the input surface normal image.
-A standard VAE aims to learn a generative model which can generate new data from a random sample in a specified latent space.
-We want to obtain the parameters of the generative model by maximizing the data marginal likelihood: $\log p_{\theta}(\mathbf{x}^{(i)})$, where $\mathbf{x}^{(i)}$ is one of data points in our training dataset $\left \{ \mathbf{x}^{(i)} \right \}_{i=1}^N$.
-Using Bayes' rule, the likelihood could be written as:
+The goal of Net-I is to learn a pixel-wise pseudo label from the input surface normal image.
+A standard VAE aims to learn a generative model which can synthesize new data from a random sample in a specified latent space.
+We want to obtain the parameters of the generative model by maximizing the data marginal likelihood $\log p_{\theta}(\mathbf{x}^{(i)})$, where $\mathbf{x}^{(i)}$ is a data point in our training dataset $\left \{ \mathbf{x}^{(i)} \right \}_{i=1}^N$.
+Using Bayes' rule, the likelihood can be written,